Ohzehn Textiles

 Fashion incubators and accelerators

-UTS Startups, the University of Technology Sydney's primary entrepreneurship program, offers up to $20,000 in seed funding alongside access to university resources and facilities.
-It also provides dedicated co-working space and mentorship from industry experts.
+UTS Startups at the University of Technology Sydney offers up to $20,000 in seed funding alongside access to university resources, dedicated co-working space, and mentorship from industry experts.
+The program bridges academic innovation and commercial opportunity.

 Where the apparel scene actually gathers